Here is an overview of features focusing on sponsored products in Elevate when Retail Media is enabled.

 Sponsored slices

-Sponsored slices function just like non-sponsored slices on a product listing page, allowing you to override the organic ranking and display sponsored products within the organic list.
-The key difference is that instead of pulling products from a predefined product set, a sponsored slice acts as a dynamic placeholder.
-Similar to a sponsored list, it fills in with sponsored products based on real-time bidding.
+The key difference is that, instead of pulling products from a predefined product set, a sponsored slice acts as a dynamic placeholder.
+Similar to a sponsored list, it is populated with sponsored products based on real-time bidding.

 Adding a slice

-When retail media is enabled on your cluster, the option to create sponsored slices will appear in the Page Editor.
+When retail media is enabled for your cluster, the option to create sponsored slices becomes available in the Page Editor.

 Sponsored slice content